Kuuuube/Misc_Scripts/scripts_and_programs/python_image_resizer/README.md

 ## Notes

+- No copies of images are made.
+Copy your files elsewhere before using this if you are worried about losing data.

 - `Image.MAX_IMAGE_PIXELS` is set to `99999999999999` to bypass PIL's built in ddos protection and allow for resizing of huge images.